 Tips for Fitting/Removing Whip Tubing

 If you do encounter the dreaded vice grip, you’ll know how frustrating it can be to try and dismantle your whip for cleaning.
-The join between your whip and the glass has now become a virtual Chinese finger trap, and no amount of pulling, twisting, or lubricating can seem to loosen it!

 This situation opens up a whole world of additional issues – you risk breaking your glass pieces, you may end up having to cut your tubing, or your whip remains dirty and tastes bad because disassembling it for cleaning is too hard.
 So, alas, your wallet takes a hit as you resign yourself to simply buying a new one.